saurabh2mishra/scribetwin/README.md

 ```

 ### Style Matching Process

+**Note** - Currently, it only supports RSS feeds authored by the writer.
+For example, I provided my Medium RSS feed of previous blogs to fetch all the content and then score the similarity against AI-generated content.

 1. **Style Extraction**: Analyzes author blogs to extract writing characteristics
    - Sentence structure and length
    - Vocabulary preferences